Lynx Protection and Trap Restrictions

 - Canada Lynx Protection Zone for Trapping Restrictions

 Canada lynx are a federally listed Threatened Species.
 There is no open season for the trapping or hunting of lynx in Maine.
-To protect lynx and to help Maine trappers avoid accidentally taking lynx, the Department has delineated a lynx protection zone in northern Maine where special regulations are in effect.
+The Department has delineated statewide and WMD specific regulations to protect lynx and to help Maine trappers avoid accidentally taking lynx.

 - WMDs 1-11, 14, 18, and 19: When set on dry land, the use of drags is prohibited and the catch circle must be cleared of woody vegetation, debris and man-made material that could cause entanglement of a trapped animal.